sleak-lbl/weekly-emails/items/csgf.md

-### Applications for DOE Computational Science Graduate Fellowship Open
+### Applications for DOE Computational Science Graduate Fellowship Due Wednesday!

 Are you a US citizen or lawful permanent resident planning to embark on your first or second year of PhD study in physical, engineering, computer,